The Uncanny X-Men: Children of the Atom

 "Well, about the public schools…" her father began.

 "They pre-emptively kicked you out," her mother interrupted.
 "After you destroyed that gym."

 "That wasn't my fault!"
 Jean protested.
 Jean had been trying out for the girl's basketball team.
-Several other of the more popular girls had objected for reasons Jean would never fully understand and had started taunting her.
+Several of the more popular girls had objected for reasons Jean would never understand and had taunted her.
 At first, Jean had been hurt and tried to leave the gym, but the girls wouldn't let up.
 They finally cornered her and started hitting and kicking her.
-That hadn't been the worst of it, though.
-They had begun taunting her about Annie.
-Jean didn't remember anything after that.
+That hadn't been the worst of it though.
+They had taunted her about Annie.
+Jean remembered nothing after that.
 When she came to, the girls had been blasted backwards all the way to the other end of the gym and the wall they had cornered her against had collapsed.
 Along with the washroom on the other side.
 And a few other walls besides.
 Fortunately, nobody had been seriously hurt, but it had been a close thing.
 The school had also been shut down pending an investigation.
 "The school should be blamed for such shoddy construction!
 And those girls started that fight!
-Why do I get blamed for something that clearly couldn't have been my fault?"
+Why do I get blamed for something that clearly wasn't have been my fault?"

 Her mother and father exchanged glances that Jean couldn't decipher.
 Then her mother said: "Actually, Jeannie honey, it kind of was your fault."

 "What!?"
 Jean couldn't believe her ears.
 Had her mother lost her mind?

 "Professor Xavier will explain everything, sweetie," her father said.
 "Ah, here we are."